Stormy9/Stormy9.github.io/CS460/hwk_02/index.md

 And I'd rather just type in my number, and click "convert", and get my answer.
 Quicker & easier!
 Plus I'll make it look cuter than just a calculator.

+How I'll make this meet the basic requirements:
+* multiple form elements:
+it will have an input box to enter your number, a check-box to indicate if you entered grams or ounces, and, a button to click to do the calculation.

+* a list or table element:
+it will return the results in a little table.  or list.  one of those.

+* of course i'll use JavaScript to calculate... and jQuery to retrieve the user input & to return the result by changing an element on the page (which will be in the form of a list or table element)

+* it's fun (to me, anyway)... not too complicated... and interesting (to me, anyway -- and it can't be *less* interesting than a F-to-C temperatuure converter!)
+    * and, it will fill an actual, almost-everyday-purpose -- at least for me!

+---
+---
+### Step 3 [*(more)* planning & design]:

+---
+---
+### Step 4 [content & coding]:

+---
+---
+### Step 5 [testing]:

+---
+---
+### Step 6 [turn it in]:

+---
+---
+### Step 7 [portfolio content]:

 ---
 ---